dolthub/docs/content/reference/sql/version-control/remotes.md

 ```
 Key successfully associated with user: coffeegoddd email dustin@dolthub.com
 ```

-The reason both our local Dolt client _and_ running Dolt server are now authenticated for DoltHub.com is because they both reference the same local directory Dolt uses to manage its global state.
-This directory can be set by defining `DOLT_ROOT_PATH`, but by default, will be created at `$HOME/.dolt`.
-This directory houses global (client and server) configuration as well as all remote credentials, which are located in `$HOME/.dolt/creds`.

-It's important to be aware of this global state directory in the event you wanted to authenticate a Dolt server running from within a container.
-To do so, you should run `dolt login` using a Dolt CLI client outside of the containerized environment to create new remote credentials, then mount your local `$HOME/.dolt` directory to the `DOLT_ROOT_PATH` of the container.
-This ensures that the Dolt server in the container has the credentials to write to your remote.

 Using a MySQL client connected to the running Dolt server, let's give pushing to DoltHub.com a try.
 We're going to push our `main` branch, so first we check it out: